 μ Indi is a giant star in the constellation of Indus.

 μ Indi visual magnitude is 5.16.
-Because of its reltive faintness, μ Indi should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, μ Indi should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of μ Indi

 μ Indi is situated south of the celestial equator, as such, it is more easily visible from the southern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of μ Indi are provided in the following table:

 The simplified sky map below shows the position of μ Indi in the sky:

 Distance of μ Indi from the Sun and relative movement

 μ Indi is distant 348.66 light years from the Sun and it is moving far from the Sun at the speed of 12 kilometers per second.

 μ Indi belongs to spectral class K2 and has a luminosity class of III corresponding to a giant star.

 The red dot in the diagram below shows where μ Indi is situated in the Hertzsprung–Russell diagram.